Global Purposeful Leadership Summit

-However, we cannot create truly sustainable businesses unless we have highly engaged employees and a culture that cares.
+However, we cannot create truly purposeful businesses unless we have highly engaged employees and a culture that cares.
 The lack of employee engagement in most organisations is good indicator that employees are seeking more meaning in the workplace.
-Purpose is the ‘holy grail’ of employee engagement.
+After all, isn’t purpose the ‘holy grail’ of employee engagement?

 A Korn Ferry study found that companies that focused their employees on the organization’s purpose, posted compounded annual growth rates of 9.85% compared to a 2.4% for the whole S&P 500 Consumer Sector.

 Creating a truly purposeful organisation requires determination and courage by leaders – and time.
 It takes a special kind of leader to put the interest of stakeholders before profit.
 And to create sustainable businesses, leaders need to reconsider how they are engaging their employees, customers, suppliers, partners and the communities they operate in.

 To create a truly purposeful and sustainable organisation, we need to look at aligning both internal and external stakeholders with the values and purpose of the organisation as well as understanding what are the external factors that can support the creation of a purposeful organisation.

 We hope you will join us to discuss how to unleash business as a force for good in the world.

 Sept 20 - Defining, Embedding and Communicating Purpose

 A facilitated table discussion to get feedback from attendees on their key challenges.